Branchy-GNN: a Device-Edge Co-Inference Framework for Efficient Point Cloud Processing: Experimental Results

 We first investigate the end-to-end edge inference latency of different edge inference schemes.
 The on-device computational cost is measured by the number of floating-point operations (FLOPs), and the transmission latency reflects the communication overhead.
 Note that the proposed Branchy-GNN leverages the learning-based joint source-channel coding for transmission, while other baselines assume the channel capacity $C=W\log _{2}(1+\mathrm{SNR})$ as their data rate.

 Fig. \ref{Communication-computation Plane} shows the relationship between the on-device computational cost and communication latency, where the channel bandwidth $W$ is set to be $10\mathrm{kHz}$.
 It can be observed that compared with the three baseline schemes, our Branchy-GNN achieves a significant saving in both on-device computational cost and communication overhead.
 Besides, the multiple exit points provide a better computation-communication tradeoff compared with the model splitting method.
 We then investigate the impacts of the channel bandwidth on the edge inference latency through real-life measurements.
 In particular, we use a Raspberry Pi 3 as an edge device and a PC with RTX 2080 Ti as an edge server.
 Fig. \ref{bandwidth} shows the measured end-to-end inference latency.
 The edge-only inference would be the optimal method with sufficient bandwidth.
-However, with limited bandwidth (ranging from 300Hz to 5kHZ), the Branchy-GNN achieves the minimum edge inference latency.
+However, in the frequency range of 300Hz to 60kHz, the Branchy-GNN largely reduces the inference latency compared with other baselines.